A Guide to Images on Social Media – All Sizes and Dimensions at a Glance

 Whether you resize your social media images to the right size with the help of our infographic or use one of the presented tools for automatic resizing, in both ways you make sure that your images show to advantage in the respective network.
 Keep up to date, because recommendations of image sizes on Facebook and Co change from time to time.

 Are you looking for an option to coordinate und publish posts on different networks successfully?
 With Swat.io you’ll keep track of Content Planning and Community Management almost without any effort!
-Try it now and arrange your free demo!
+Start your free trial now!